Motorcycle helmet in India – All in one buying guide

 6. There should be no movement of the helmet while shaking the head.

-7. Head shapes can also be considered, and there are three shapes: round oval, intermediate oval, and long oval.
+7. We can consider Head shapes also, and there are three shapes: round oval, intermediate oval, and long oval.

 9. Intermediate Oval – The most common head shape.
 The front-to-back measurement is slightly longer than ear-to-ear.